heymeepo/morpeh.entity-converter/README.md

 > Any **```: EcsAuthoring```** must be wrapped in the ```#if UNITY_EDITOR``` directive.

 ### Getting started
-First, you need to create an global entity converter asset.
+First, you need to create a global entity converter asset.

 To do this, go to **Tools -> Morpeh -> Entity Converter**, and click the ``Create Entity Converter Asset`` button.
 This will create a main asset in the Plugins folder to store all data and settings for the converter.
 In this window, you can create assets for baking scenes, adjust settings, and manually manage the baking process.